POSITIVE AND SUPPORTIVE DOG MOM ADVICE YOU CAN TRUST !

 Cut out 2 pieces of fabric.
 For this, I used 2 different fabric prints that complement each other.
 One will be the front and one will be the back of this reversible bandana.

-Step 3 – Lay the cut-out fabric pieces with the good sides facing each other and sew all the way around, leaving 2 or 3 inches un-sewn.
+Lay the cut-out fabric pieces with the good sides facing each other and sew all the way around, leaving 2 or 3 inches un-sewn.
 This is the hole you will use to flip everything right-side-out after the next step (so don’t flip yet!!).
-We’re sewing straight lines here, but if you want to use a few pins to keep everything in place before you sew, that’s never a bad idea!

-Step 5 – Trim any excess fabric from the seam allowances on the inside corners of your bandana to help things reverse neatly without bunching.
+Trim any excess fabric from the seam allowances on the inside corners of your bandana to help things reverse neatly without bunching.
 Clipping the corners prevents too much bulk at the points when you flip this right side out.

-Step 8 – Use your sewing machine or hand stitch the hole closed.
-You can also top stitch all the way around the bandana to give it an extra-professional finished look!
+Optionally, you can also top stitch all the way around the bandana to give it an extra-professional finished look!

-Step 9 – Tie it around your dog’s neck and go for a walk to show it off!
+Now you are ready to tie your beautiful new reversible dog bandana around your dog’s neck and go for a walk to show it off!

 If you’re intimidated about the sewing part of this project, don’t be!
 I have the OLDEST Singer sewing machine (I think it might be older than I am) and it still works great.
 So, even if you don’t have a sewing machine of your own, I bet your aunt/grandma/mom has one in her basement that you can haul out!